linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

         +----+-----------+-------------------------------------+--------------------+
         2 rows in set (0.01 sec)

-5. Check the `virtual_users` table by entering the following command:
+5. Check the `virtual_users` table:

         SELECT * FROM mailserver.virtual_aliases;

-6. Verify that you see the following output:
+6. Verify that the following output:

         +----+-----------+-------------------+--------------------+
         | id | domain_id | source            | destination        |